- Sports & Classification

 Winning the 4x100m medley relay and beating the Chinese team in Beijing

 In London 2012, Matthew Cowdrey made history by becoming Australia’s most successful Paralympian ever.
-Matthew won five gold, two silver and a bronze medal in London to bring his total gold medal haul to 13 and eclipse track sprinter Tim Sullivan’s previous record of 10 gold from three Games.
+Matthew won five gold, two silvers and a bronze medal in London to bring his total gold medal haul to 13 and eclipse track sprinter Tim Sullivan’s previous record of 10 gold medals from three Games.
 He also passed Australian swimmer Kingsley Bugarin’s overall medal haul of 19 medals, with Matthew now having won a total of 23 Paralympic medals.

 Not only did Matthew cement himself in Australian sporting history, he also won gold in his pet events, the 100m freestyle and 200m individual medley at three consecutive Games.
 Matthew’s successful London campaign backed up his Beijing Games where the multiple world record holder was Australia’s top medalling athlete along with fellow swimmer Peter Leek, and was named the IPC’s Male Athlete of the Year as well as the APC’s Paralympian of the Year.

 Born with a congenital amputation to his lower left arm, Matthew started swimming at the age of five and was determined to not just be as good as any able bodied person, but to be better.
 Having set his goals for success, he quickly stamped his mark on his S9 classification, breaking his first Australian open record at age 11 and world record at age 13.

 As well as multiple Paralympic titles, Matthew also holds six world championship titles after the 2010 World Championships and has two Commonwealth Games gold medals both from the 2006 Games where he was the only Australian male swimmer to win individual gold, and the 2010 Games.